-It’s important to know your rights as a parent, so make sure you understand the policy at your place of employment BEFORE your child gets sick.
+It's important to know your rights as a parent.
+Make sure you understand the policy at your place of employment BEFORE your child gets sick.
 Is it possible to work from home while caring for your sick child?
 If you know that it is completely out of the question to miss work to care for your sick child, make arrangements with a “sick child care provider” well before the need arises.
-Remember, if you have a plan, you won’t be forced to make a frantic decision.
+Remember, if you have a plan, you won’t need to make a frantic decision.

 Another possible option for sick days is to see if parents can tag team.
 Mom could stay home the first half of the day, then after lunch go in to work while Dad takes over the child care.
 This allows both parents to get some work done while the child is being cared for at home (and not sharing germs with classmates.)

-Don’t be afraid to ask favors.
-I remember in the past feeling terrible about asking, but my Aunt Elaine, my Mom and my Mimi all pitched in and helped to babysit when my littles couldn’t go to daycare.
-However, that’s what family is for.
+Don't be afraid to ask favors.
+I remember in the past feeling terrible about asking, but my Aunt Elaine, my Mom and my Mimi all pitched in and helped.
+They took turns helping when my littles couldn't go to daycare.
+However, that's what family is for.
 You might even think about asking your relatives before the situation happens if the circumstance were to arise, would they be willing to help.